VinaLx/VinaLx.github.io/_posts/2017-09-08-haskell-basic-monad-2.md

 At last we settle some subtle questions.

 The first is the comparison of maybe and either monad, if either can always preserve more information than maybe do, why would we use maybe at all?
-The thing is that in many situations when error occurs, we can instantly know when errors should occur, as following examples
+The thing is that in many situations where error occurs, we can instantly know when errors should occur, as following examples

 ~~~ haskell
 div :: (Num n) => n -> n -> Maybe n